mariuskimmina/Blog/content/blog/2022-06-05-Automated_Certificate_Management_in_CoreDNS.md

 ## Who should use this plugin and when?
 First of all, using this plugin makes it really easy to setup DNS over TLS or DNS over HTTPS.
 If you are a Developer who wants to setup a DNS server with encryption, you can do this easily.
-You shouldn't need to be SRE or any other kind of infrastructure expert to set this up.
+You shouldn't need to be a SRE or any other kind of infrastructure expert to set this up.

 As to when you want to use this pluign, there are 2 cases in which this plugin might help you tremendously.